benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q122.png)

-_**Q175:** Any dragon that called at least once, and fired at least once.
-The number of dragons it called/fired is at least 10 (if a dragon was both called and fired - it would be counted twice)_
+_**Q175:** Any dragon that freezed at least once, and fired at least once.
+The number of dragons it freezed/fired at - is at least 10 (if a dragon was both freezed and fired at - it would be counted twice)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)